-By studying the effect of liquidity demanding ETF flows on correlations in pricing errors I relate to Lou and Polk (2021) who provide evidence that crowded trades by arbitrageurs drive prices away from fundamentals.
+I study the effect of liquidity demanding ETF flows relative to liquidity supply on correlations in pricing errors.
+With this, I relate to Lou and Polk (2021) who provide evidence that crowded trades by arbitrageurs drive prices away from fundamentals.
 Antón and Polk (2014) relate correlations in Fama and French (1993) - Carhart (1997) residuals to common ownership by funds.
-Ben-David, Franzoni, and Moussawi (2018) show that ETF flows increase volatility and Agarwal et al. (2018) relate common stock ownership by ETFs to co-movement in illiquidity.
+Their results show that common ownership by mutual funds explains return correlations in the cross-section of stocks.
+Focusing on ETF flows and ownership, Ben-David, Franzoni, and Moussawi (2018) show that ETF flows increase volatility and Agarwal et al. (2018) relate common stock ownership by ETFs to co-movement in illiquidity.
+My paper contributes to this literature by analyzing to which extent common ETF ownership and exposure to ETF flows induces pricing errors co-move at high intraday frequencies.
+I complement their results by showing that ETF flows are associated with co-movement in pricing errors.
+At the same time, my results show that common factor exposure has explanatory power, even when controlling for liquidity demand from ETFs.